skupperproject/refdog/concepts.md

 can be established in either direction, regardless of how the site link was established.

-In this example, sites "west" and "east" have links to site "central".
+In this example, sites "site-1" and "site-2" have links to site "central".
-Workload "frontend" is running on "west", and workload "backend" on "east".
+Workload "frontend" is running on "site-1", and workload "backend" on "site-2".
 When "frontend" connects to "backend", it can ignore the underlying link topology.
 Skupper ensures that "frontend" can connect directly to "backend".